SamFratantonio/SamFratantonioIT1025/Lab7A/readme.md

 # Structured Query Language (SQL)
 * Explain RDBMS and how it relates to SQL and the purpose of SQL
+   * RDBMS stands for relational database management system.
+It is a fundamental part of modern SQL because that's how it defines which databases are related to each other and in what way.
 * Pick two related tables from the diagram provided in the "module - SQL" and explain the relationship between them
 a) which is the primary key?
 b) which is the foreign key?